Libranner/swift101-examples/README.md

-# swift101-examples
+# INTRODUCTION TO SWIFT
 Examples to explain the basics of Swift

-Basic examples to teach developers interested in start using Swift for iOS development.
+Basic examples to teach developers interested in start using Swift.